PedroFellipe/netshowme-test/README.md

     DB_USERNAME=user
     DB_PASSWORD=password

-In the current settings, the sent emails will be available in `` storage/logs/laravel.log`` if you wish send the actual email, you must change the settings in the ```.env``` file.
+In the current settings, the emails will be available in `` storage/logs/laravel.log`` if you wish send the actual email, you must change the settings in the ```.env``` file.
 To configure sending emails, you must change the following fields in the ```.env``` file.
 Note that the ```MAIL_TO``` variable indicates to which email contact requests will be sent

     MAIL_TO=email@example.com